 Myth #9: People With Celiac Disease are Skinny

 Because celiac disease is a nutritional disorder, many people with celiac disease are underweight due to malnourishment and chronic diarrhea.
-Once someone with celiac disease implements a gluten-free diet, however, they usually return to a normal weight for their body constitution.
+However, once someone with celiac disease implements a gluten-free diet, they usually return to a normal weight for their body constitution.

-However, some – if not more – people with celiac disease are at a normal weight or even overweight.
-This is because some people with undiagnosed celiac disease eat more than they should because they’re trying to fill a nutrition gap.
-They may always feel hungry and malnourished because their body isn’t properly absorbing nutrients, so they keep eating to fill that gap.
+First, people with undiagnosed celiac disease often eat more than they should because they’re trying to fill a nutrition gap.
+They may often feel hungry because they’re eating, but they’re malnourished because their bodies aren’t properly absorbing nutrients.
+They keep eating to fill the gap.

 Myth 10: Celiac Disease is a Food Allergy

-Remember, celiac disease is an autoimmune disorder, not a food allergy.
-You cannot be allergic to gluten, or technically have a gluten allergy, but you can have a wheat allergy, celiac disease, or gluten sensitivity.
+Celiac disease is an autoimmune disorder, not a food allergy.
+This means a person cannot be allergic to gluten or have a gluten allergy.
+Instead, someone could have a wheat allergy or non-celiac wheat sensitivity.
+These are real disorders.

 What Other Celiac Disease Myths Exist?

-Please leave a comment to share other myths and knock ’em out for good!
+Please leave a comment to share other celiac disease myths you’ve heard or any questions you have.